-All balances recognised are short-term in nature and so their carrying value in the financial statements is deemed to be an appropriate approximation of fair value.
+Except for life business liabilities, all balances recognised are short-term in nature and so their carrying value in the financial statements is deemed to be an appropriate approximation of fair value.
 Included within Payables (trade, not insurance) are unpresented cheques which are removed in the SII valuation as they have no economic value.